-John Thompson, portfolio manager for asset allocation services firm Ibbotson Associates, recommends investors earmark 25 percent to 30 percent of their total equity portfolio to global stocks.
+John Thompson, partner and head of investment solutions at Hewitt EnnisKnupp, recommends investors earmark 25 percent to 30 percent of their total equity portfolio to global stocks.

 That figure drops to 20 percent or less as investors reach retirement age, he notes.

 Perhaps the easiest way to invest in foreign stocks, says Thompson, is to purchase mutual funds or ETFs that mimic the MSCI EAFE.

 Target-date funds or life-cycle funds are another option.
 Such funds invest in a mix of stocks and bonds based on the investor's time horizon, and many automatically include a 20 percent or greater foreign weighting.

 "Target funds are very good tools for people who don't want to work closely with their money and want to leave that responsibility to a third party," says Thompson.